carvel-dev/imgpkg/docs/air-gapped-workflow.md

       * `-b` (`--bundle`) indicates to pull a particular bundle from a registry
       * `-o` (`--output`) indicates the local folder where the bundle will be unpacked

-    Note that `.imgpkg/images.yml` file was updated with the destination registry locations of the images.
-This happens because in the prior step bundle was copied into destination registry.
+    Note that the `.imgpkg/images.yml` file was updated with the destination registry locations of the images.
+This happened because, in the prior step, the images referenced by the bundle were copied into the destination registry.

     ```bash
     $ cat /tmp/bundle/.imgpkg/images.yml